 The best way to get to Phu Chi Fa is to organize your trip from the closest city and tourist hub; Chiang Rai.
 We decided to do the return trip in one day, leaving at 3:00 AM from Chiang Rai in order to get to the viewpoint in time for sunrise.
 We then decided to drive all the way back in time for complimentary breakfast at our hostel.
 The trip takes at least 2 hours each way, and you’ll need to be pretty confident on a motorbike to drive it yourself.

-If you decide to make the drive in one day, I’d suggest leaving at 3.00 AM or earlier and to rent at least a 110CC moped since the hills before the viewpoint are steep and windy.
+If you decide to make the drive in one day, I’d suggest leaving at 3.00 AM or earlier and to rent at least a 110CC moped since the hills before the viewpoint are steep and winding.